Brown-NSG/P4Visor/readme.md

 The output is a JSON configuration for the P4 target bmv4 switch, as well as a configuration file `P4VisorConfigure` in the generated directory.

-SPM can translate the control messages, such as the flow entry add messages.
-More detail are in `SPM` directory.
+PVM can translate the control messages, such as the flow entry add messages.
+More detail are in `PVM` directory.
 <!--
 For example, we can compile the A-B testing demo by the following command, the merged output json file for bmv2 is `switch_merged.json`:
 ```